chipster/chipster-openshift/k3s/tls.md

 This will show a short version of cert-manager installation.
 You can find more details from [the original manual page](https://cert-manager.io/docs/installation/kubernetes/).

-Use Ansible playbook to add the Helm repository of cert-manager and installed its CustomResourceDefinitions.
+Use Ansible playbook to add the Helm repository of cert-manager and install its CustomResourceDefinitions.

 ```bash
 ansible-playbook ansible/install-tls-deps.yml -i "localhost," -c local -e user=$(whoami)